Coronavirus: latest news and government advice

 Do I need to wear a face covering?

-Do I need a take a coronavirus test?
+Do I need to take a coronavirus test?

-You should book a PCR test if you have any of the following symptoms:
+You might wish to purchase a COVID-19 test if you have any of the following symptoms:

 - a new and persistent cough